 The Angullias were Sunni “vohras” (traders), and travel was in their blood.
 Thus, from thriving port, the eight young men set sail on a four month journey; and along the way scattered themselves in Burma, Thailand, Singapore and Mauritius.
 Soon, they each had a thriving business in the international trade of sugar and spice, but all keeping to a traditional, family-oriented philosophy.

-One of these young men were three brothers; Mohammed Salleh, Moosajee and Ajum.
+Amongst these young men were three brothers; Mohammed Salleh, Moosajee and Ajum.
 They were the sons of Eusoff Ibrahimjee Angullia.
-Mohammed Salleh and Moosaje trusted their instincts well and decided to call Singapore his home.
-For another of the young men, Ajum Ismael Angullia, it was “love at first sight” when he set eyes on beautiful Mauritius.
+Mohammed Salleh and Moosaje trusted their instincts well and decided to call Singapore their home.
+As for their brother Ajum, it was “love at first sight” when he set eyes on beautiful Mauritius.

-In Singapore, Mohammed Salleh Esoof Angullia became a successful trader and invested in property.
-Mohammed died in 1904, leaving 34 pieces of property to a charitable trust called “Wakaf Am”, which went towards funding the construction of two mosques, completed in 1933 – the Angullia Park Mosque in Orchard Road and the Angullia Mosque in Serangoon Road.
-Mohammed‟s son Ahmed continued to expand the family business, and soon the Angullias owned stretches of land along Orchard Road, from Hilton Hotel to Liat Towers and Paterson Road.
+In Singapore, Mohammed Salleh Eusoff Angullia became a successful trader and invested in properties.
+Mohammed died in 1904, leaving 34 pieces of properties to a charitable trust called “Wakaf Am”, which went towards funding the construction of two mosques, completed in 1933 – the Angullia Park Mosque in Orchard Road and the Angullia Mosque in Serangoon Road.
+Mohammed’s son Ahmed continued to expand the family business, and soon the Angullias owned stretches of land along Orchard Road, from Hilton Hotel to Liat Towers and Paterson Road.
 Today, some of the streets in Singapore – “Angullia Road” and “Angullia Park – still bear testament to their legacy.

-In Mauritius, Ajum Ismael Angullia had developed a thriving sugar trade.
+In Mauritius, Ajum Eusoff Angullia had developed a thriving sugar trade.
 His success in the sugar trade made him a key player in the industry, and by the early 1900s, the Angullia clan were known as “Sugar King of Mauritius”.
-Ajum‟s son, Ismael, took over the family business from his father.
+Ajum’s son, Ismael, took over the family business from his father.
 However, luck was not his side.
 The world economic downturn in the early 1930s crippled the sugar trade and led to the collapse of the Angullia’s sugar empire.
-Perhaps it was destiny that led to Ismael and his four sons to be reunited with their cousin in Singapore.
+Perhaps it was destiny that led to Ismael and his four sons to be reunited with their cousins in Singapore.

 For Sulleiman Ajum Angullia and the Angullias, the sailing ship that had brought them to Marang by now had certainly strayed a long long way from home.

-Life is one long unpredictable journey as one is in search of the ever elusive greener pasture Hence, you may never know if this ship may set sail again…….? and the Angullia story shall continue into the next generations…
+Life is one long unpredictable journey as one is in search of the ever elusive greener pasture.
+Hence, you may never know if this ship may set sail again…….? and the Angullia story shall continue into the next generations…